 This makes choosing the right wallet essential.
 Lose access to your keys, and you lose access to your cryptocurrency forever.

 In general, there are two major types of crypto wallets that investors will use: hardware wallets and software-based wallets.

 Hardware wallets store your keys offline on a physical device.
 Software-based wallets will hold some or all of your keys online, or on a connected device like a laptop or smartphone.

-In general, it’s safer to store cryptocurrency on a hardware wallet, Reddit user avinedeadgrowth recommends.
-“It generates the seed phrase for your private keys offline so they are never exposed.
+In general, cryptocurrency hardware wallets give you greater control over your assets because they are offline and you hold the keys.
+Reddit user avinedeadgrowth recommends, “It generates the seed phrase for your private keys offline so they are never exposed.
 The device connects to computer but never reveals your private keys to it, therefore keeping your coins safe from malware.”